-Honey is easily one of the best natural products you can use for your hair as it’s incredibly effective at hydrating, nourishing and treating a wide variety of hair types naturally and efficiently – a rare combination.
+Honey is one of the best natural products for your hair.
+It’s incredibly effective at hydrating, nourishing and treating a wide variety of hair types naturally and efficiently.

 Firstly, honey is a natural humectant.
 This means that it absorbs the moisture from the air around it and locks it into your hair follicles.
 Your hair follicles will benefit by feeling stronger, softer and healthier throughout the day.
-It also creates a thin layer around the hair over time (with consistent use) that helps to prevent damage from the elements as well as the onset of free radical damage.
+It also creates a thin layer around the hair (with consistent use) that helps prevent damage from the elements as well as free radical damage.

-The strong antibacterial and antifungal qualities that honey possesses also helps to keep the hair free of germs and bacteria that may lead to inflammation or infection.
-These are generally considered to be the main causes of issues like dandruff.
-So by eliminating the root cause of the issue, you can treat dandruff and scalp infections in their entirety and prevent them from returning with continued use.
+The strong antibacterial and anti-fungal properties of honey also help keep the hair free of germs and bacteria that can cause inflammation or infection.
+Germs and bacteria are generally the main causes of issues like dandruff.
+So by eliminating the root cause of the issue, you can treat dandruff and scalp infections in their entirety and prevent them from returning.

-The best way to implement honey in your hair care routine is also the easiest – thankfully!
+The best way to implement honey in your hair care routine is also the easiest!
 Simply blend 5 teaspoons of raw honey with 3-4 drops of eucalyptus or lavender essential oil.
 Stir this mixture together until it becomes light and ‘runny’.

-Then simply add it to your favourite bottle of natural shampoo and wash as per usual.
-You can also prevent the onset of hair loss by washing with this mixture 2-3 times a week and it’s never too early to start worrying about hair loss?
+Then add it to your favorite bottle of natural shampoo and wash as per usual.
+You can also prevent the onset of hair loss by washing with this mixture 2-3 times a week.

 When you spell it out logically – it simply doesn’t make any sense.
-So why not do your bit to help the bees and save the environment by buying raw organic honey for your skin, hair and general health needs you can do both.
+So why not do your bit to help the bees and save the environment?
+By buying raw organic version for your skin, hair and general health needs you can do both.
 Be Eco-friendly and have healthy and low-cost home remedies.

-The natural option is almost always the ideal choice when it comes to health care and personal care and you’d be fooling yourself if you think a conventional product can do more than this highly refined natural wonder product.
+The natural option is almost always the ideal choice when it comes to health care and personal care.
+You’d be fooling yourself if you think a conventional product can do more than this highly refined natural wonder product.
 We must recognize this superfood for all that it has to offer.
 And the shelf life is amazing- it’s one of the only foods that never expires!